Fun Food StuffHome & Garden

-Review Of The 6 Best Recipe Software Programs & Why I Ultimately Chose Big Oven
+Review Of The 6 Best Recipe Software Programs (See Why I Ultimately Chose Big Oven)

 I’ve been using Mastercook to organize my recipes for years.

-My version of Mastercook is so old — version 4.0, rather than the current version 15.
-It’s simple and easy, but the interface isn’t very modern.
-(They also have a “pro” version of Mastercook that seems to have all of the same features as earlier versions.)
+My version of Mastercook recipe software is so old now (version 4.0, rather than the current version 22).
+The newest version of Mastercook looks simple and easy — and seems to have all of the same features as earlier versions.
+But the interface still isn’t very modern.

-At the time I started using Mastercook, it was the most popular format for sharing recipes online and with others.
+At the time I started using Mastercook (in the 1990s), it was the most popular format for sharing recipes online and with others.
 I think I’ve been with Mastercook since the product was first invented, version 1.0!

-So anyway… I just kept using it — mostly because I was more a dabbler in the kitchen, rather than an avid cook.
-My Mastercook 4.0 is not fancy, but it has done everything that I’ve needed.
+So anyway… I just kept using it — mostly because at the time I was more a dabbler in the kitchen, rather than an avid cook.
+Mastercook is not fancy, but it has done everything that I’ve needed.
+Up til now…

-Fast-forward a dozen or so years.
-Today, I’m now very active in the kitchen, complete with all the latest gadgets and gizmos to make cooking fun and easy!
-The one thing lacking in my cooking repertoire: an efficient way to organize and access recipes from multiple computers.
-Mastercook 4.0 no longer cuts it.
+Fast-forward 20 years or so… Today, I’m now very active in the kitchen, complete with all the latest gadgets and gizmos that make cooking fun and easy!

 #1 – Mastercook